dd9jn/rfc4880bis/crypto-refresh.md

 When a human is actively involved, the result of such a verification is dubious.
 We have little evidence that most humans are good at precise comparison of high-entropy data, particularly when that data is represented in compact textual form like a hexadecimal fingerprint.

-The version 5 fingerprint makes the challenge for a human verifier even worse.
+The version 6 Fingerprint makes the challenge for a human verifier even worse.
-At 256 bits (compared to v4's 160 bit fingerprint), a v5 fingerprint is even harder for a human to successfully compare.
+At 256 bits (compared to v4's 160 bit fingerprint), a v6 fingerprint is even harder for a human to successfully compare.

 An OpenPGP implementation should prioritize mechanical fingerprint transfer and comparison where possible, and SHOULD NOT promote manual transfer or comparison of full fingerprints by a human unless there is no other way to achieve the desired result.

-While this subsection acknowledges existing practice for human-representable v4 fingerprints, this document does not attempt to standardize any specific human-readable form of v5 fingerprint for this discouraged use case.
+While this subsection acknowledges existing practice for human-representable v4 fingerprints, this document does not attempt to standardize any specific human-readable form of v6 fingerprint for this discouraged use case.

 NOTE: the topic of interoperable human-in-the-loop key verification needs more work, probably in a separate document.